viniciusvasti/my-personal-website/posts/awesome-backend-part2-desining-microservices-architecture.md

 - **Databases**: the microservices needs their own databases for achieving decoupling.
 Of course, there are cases where a microservice don't need a database, Payments Microservice and Notifications Microservice are some examples of it.

 For not to make the diagram too big, I'm omitting the databases, so I'm describing it here:
-- **Inventory Microservice Database**: I'm choosing MySQL, a relational database, because of the nature of the data.
+- **Stock Microservice Database**: I'm choosing MySQL, a relational database, because of the nature of the data.
 ACID is important for this kind of data;
 - **Orders Microservice Database**: MySQL again, for the same reason above;
 - **Shipments Microservice Database**: I'm having MongoDB for this.
 The data structure is a simple json with shipping data and consistency is not essential here, I just want be able to query shipping requests sent to Shipment Company.